A switch Expression in JavaScript

 Some fair warnings about this construct:

-• As switch enters the first matching case and then only continues if a fallthrough is specified, the order in which the cases are defined is highly relevant.
-Object.entries, which is used to iterate over the cases, does not guarantee (as of the time of writing) a certain order.
+, which is used to iterate over the cases, does not guarantee (as of the time of writing) a certain order.
 When invoked as shown above, the order should always be correct.
-But keep in mind that there is actually no guarantee for this.
+But keep in mind that there is actually no guarantee for this. undefined